-Dry mouth or Xerostomia occurs when there is a decrease of saliva in the mouth.
-This can happen for a number of reasons, and sometimes you may not even notice.
+A dry mouth or Xerostomia occurs when there is a decrease in saliva in the mouth.
+This can happen for several reasons, and sometimes you may not even notice.
 There is a range of dry mouth from slight to severe.
 Your dentist or hygienist might notice your dry mouth before you even notice it is a problem.
 Some causes of dry mouth are:

 - Head & neck radiation

 - result of disease ( i.e., Sjogren’s Syndrome, Hypertension, Diabetes, HIV/AIDS,

 Saliva plays an important role in your dental health… Keeping tissues moist and lubricated helps prevent disease.
 Saliva acts as a buffer to acids in the mouth to prevent decay.
 It also helps us chew, talk and swallow.
 When your mouth is dry you are at a higher risk for cavities.

 Treatment for xerostomia requires identifying the cause.
 If it’s due to a medication side effect, your dentist and/or hygienist can work with your physician to find a good alternative.
 Xerostomia as a result of smoking would be helped by smoking cessation.
 If you’re a mouth breather, a possible referral to an ENT may be helpful.
 If there isn’t a clear cause to “cure” the dry mouth, there are things that need to be done to decrease the occurrence of decay at a high rate.
 These include but are not limited to:

 - Increasing fluoride via toothpaste, rinse, and/or take-home trays.

 - Managing diet to decrease sugar intake.

 - Increasing water consumption